Curriculum

 The school rigorously monitors the impact of our curriculum through a robust programme of monitoring which includes:

-• Lesson observations in different classes/sets studying same topic, with lesson plans and schemes of work to hand and see how lesson plans fit in with schemes of work and the impact on progress.
+- Lesson visits in different classes/sets studying same topic, with lesson plans and schemes of work to hand to evaluate how lesson plans fit in with schemes of work and their impact on progress.

 The GHS Curriculum Overview will be reviewed and updated in July 2024.